alexandra-zaharia/alexandra-zaharia.github.io/_tabs/about.md

 ## Who am I?

 Hi there!
 I'm a software engineer currently working in embedded systems.
-I hold a PhD degree in bioinformatics.
-During my PhD I taught computer science classes to Masters' students and found the whole experience very exciting.
+I hold a PhD degree in computer science.
+During my PhD I was a teaching assistant for first year Masters' students and found the whole experience very exciting.
 I'm passionate about problem solving and I view software development as craftsmanship.

-You can check out my [GitHub][] profile and [my resume](https://alexandra-zaharia.org){:target="_blank"} or you can connect with me on [LinkedIn][].
+You can check out my [GitHub][] profile and my [resume](https://alexandra-zaharia.org){:target="_blank"} or you can connect with me on [LinkedIn][].

 Outside of work I enjoy weightlifting and scuba diving <s>staying at home (COVID-19 edition)</s>, (my) cats, single player RPGs, sci-fi, coloring and many more.
 I love learning stuff, such as Spanish or drawing, and taking [scuba diving photos](https://www.ivresse-des-profondeurs.com/){:target="_blank"}.